gandra/laravel54-passport-demo-external-user/readme.md

 # Laravel 5.4 passport demo

 This is demo project  ofr laravel backend API server which authenticates using external users.
+External users table is simulated with `temp_external_users` table and access to this table is via view `v_users`.
+`App\MyUser` is model which is connected to this view.
+Custom user provider is `App\Extensions\ExternalUserUserProvider`

 ## Setup